Asferrasool/dropr/replit.md

 # Overview

-DeliverPak is a mobile-first delivery service application designed for rural Pakistani areas.
+Dropr is a mobile-first delivery service application designed for rural Pakistani areas.
 The application facilitates ordering of food, medicine, and groceries through an AI-powered chat interface, with a focus on serving remote communities with limited connectivity.
-The system features a React frontend with Node.js/Express backend, PostgreSQL database with Drizzle ORM, and OpenAI integration for intelligent order processing.
+The system features a React frontend with Node.js/Express backend, PostgreSQL database with Drizzle ORM, and DeepSeek AI integration for intelligent order processing.
+The app features the official Dropr logo in a circular design and follows the "Get Your Goods!" tagline.

 # User Preferences